ka7loun/TuniWaste/README.md

 ## 📬 Contact

-For questions, collaboration, or feedback, feel free to reach out.
+For questions, collaboration, or feedback, feel free to reach out through IEEE channels or GitHub issues.

 *Developed with a commitment to sustainability and humanitarian technology.* 🌱